-4 Alternative Options
+4 Alternative Option

-- 4.1 The Council could choose not to introduce a policy on Scrap Metal Dealers, however to do so would be contrary to best practice and may lead to a lack of clarity on the application of the legislation. - 4.2 The Committee could consider not consulting on the proposed policy; however this would not accord with good governance, giving interested parties an opportunity to consider the proposed policy and make any representations where they consider that changes might be made before adoption.
+4.1 The Council could choose not to introduce a policy on Scrap Metal Dealers, however to do so would be contrary to best practice and may lead to a lack of clarity on the application of the legislation.

-5 Consultation Undertaken or Proposed
+5 Consultation Undertaken and Feedback

-- 5.1 It is proposed to undertake a 8 week consultation.
-The results of this will then be presented to the General Licensing Committee prior to formal adoption.
+- 5.1 An 8 week consultation was undertaken and ran between 7th May 2018 and 2nd July 2018.

-- 5.2.
-Consultees will be the following:
+- 5.2 Consultees were the following

 - Kent Police

 - Kent Fire and Rescue

 - Kent Trading Standards

 - Environment Agency

 - Swale BC Environmental Services

-- Any relevant trade associations
+- British Metal Association

 - Neighbouring local authorities

 - All existing licence holders

+- 5.3 Despite the widespread consultation no comments were received on the draft policy.
+However this is consistent with other authorities who have adopted a Scrap Metal Policy.